HabchiSarra/Sniffer/Tandoori/README.md

 Some of the tools we use are not perfect, thus we have some false positive on smell introduction, e.g. `compareTo#com.nbossard.packlist.model.Item` (smell n°29) (https://pastebin.com/9khcXdp9).

+In this case spoon is identifying a non existing method in the class `Item`.

+## Some trouble with Paprika

+The smell definition of Paprika may create some smells being refactored and introduced repetitively. e.g. `openNewTripFragment#com.nbossard.packlist.gui.MainActivityForTest` or `openNewTripFragment#com.nbossard.packlist.gui.MainActivityForTest`. (smell n°21 and 44 respectively)